jlab/marbel/README.md

 #### License

-The vendored code is included in the `src/marbel/vendor/insilicoseq/` directory and retains the original [MIT License](third_party_licenses/LICENSE_InSilicoSeq).
+The vendored code is included in the `src/marbel/vendor/insilicoseq/` and `tests/vendor/insilicoseq`directory and retains the original
+[MIT License](third_party_licenses/LICENSE_InSilicoSeq).

 Modifications may have been made to adapt the code for integration with this project.